JazmineMT/ContentGuide/voice-and-tone.md

 <li>  Write in Active voice (link)
 <li>  Include a call to action (link)
 <li> Use contractions
-<li> Address our readers/customers as ‘you’
+<li> Address our customers as ‘you’
 </ul>

 <br/>